-S.T.A.G.E.
-Club (Advisor: Mr. Hamen-E244) - Theatre students gather together once a month to plan for upcoming activities, including social events, service events, and the S.T.A.G.E. student-produced show.
-S.T.A.G.E. is open to all students involved in CHS Theatre, and meetings are the first place to get information about productions and available onstage and backstage roles. \$10 membership fee.
+STAGE Club (Advisor: Mr. Hamen-E244/PAC) - Theatre students gather together once a month to plan for upcoming activities, including social and service events.
+STAGE is open to all students involved in CHS Theatre, and meetings are the first place to get information about productions and available onstage and backstage roles.
+There are no fees for this club.
+Please visit centervillehstheatre.com/stage for info.